-American Chinchilla rabbits were added to the VVR rabbitry in 2013.
-The choice to add American Chins was easy, as they are the only rabbit breed listed on The Livestock Conservancy’s critically-endangered list, and are closely related to the Giant Chinchillas, which we have been enjoying at VVR for a number of years.
-Although the American Chins appear to be consistently higher-strung than their Giant relatives, they are lovely rabbits and do well in our pasture-based system.
+American Chinchilla rabbits were added to the Vernal Vibe Rise rabbitry in 2013.
+The choice to add American Chins was easy, as they are the only rabbit breed listed on The Livestock Conservancy’s critically-endangered list, and are closely related to the Giant Chinchillas, which I had enjoyed raising at VVR for a number of years.
+Although the American Chins appear to be consistently higher-strung than their Giant relatives, they are lovely rabbits and do well in VVR’s pasture-based system.

 VVR rabbits live in field houses, which enable them to eat organic grasses and other greens as they grow while still maintaining safety for themselves and their young.

-Please CONTACT US if interested in American Chinchilla Breeding Stock.
+Please CONTACT me if interested in American Chinchilla Breeding Stock.

 The Livestock Conservancy offers the following information about American Chinchillas on their website: “The first Chinchillas were created by a French engineer M.J.
 Dybowski and were shown for the first time in April 1913 at Saint-Maur, France.
 The new breed took the rabbit world by storm as the ideal fur rabbit, which so greatly resembled the South American Chinchilla lanigera.
 A Mrs. Haidee Lacy-Hulbert of Mitcham Surrey, imported the first of the breed to England in the summer of 1917.
 A British exhibitor presented a shipment at the New York State Fair in 1919.
 After the show, he sold all the stock to Edward H. Stahl and Jack Harris.
 The original Chinchillas were rather small at 5 to 7 1/2 pounds, and American breeders set out to produce a larger animal that would be better suited for meat and pelts.
 Through selective breeding for larger size, fine bones, and a good dress-out percentage, a breed standard was issued for the Heavyweight Chinchilla.
 It was a larger form of the Standard Chinchilla – the same shape, color, and general make up.
 In 1924, both Chinchilla breeds were adopted into the standards book and shortly thereafter, the Heavyweight Chinchilla was renamed the American Chinchilla.